CalHenry/job-scraper-llm-comparison/README.md

 **Why not Pandas?**

+Short answer: personal preferences.

-The answer lies in the design philosophy of both libraries.
+Long answser: the design philosophy of both libraries.
-In Pandas, we can also use method chaining, in fact, my pipeline would be very similar in Pandas with mostly the same code with different function names.
+In Pandas, we can also use method chaining, in fact, my pipeline would be very similar in Pandas with mostly the same code with different function's names.
 But it is less common and not the standard for a few reasons:
 - Pandas is **eager**.
-Each operation is evaluated immediately, which makes method chaining harder code to debug and possible performance overhead since the output of each step is created, and reused for the next one, even if we didn't declare those intermediate datasets.
-With large datasets this is a real issue.
+Each operation is evaluated immediately with can result in a performance overhead since the output of each step is created, stored in memory and reused for the next action, even if we didn't declare those intermediate outputs.
+With large datasets this becomes a real issue.
 - **Harder to debug** and to understand.
 Since we don't create intermediate results, we can't easily inspect those results.
 This means that it is harder to maintain.
 - To fit better the eager execution, Pandas works best with intermediate results.

 **Why Polars is better at method chaining?**
 - Polars has lazy execution, this allows for query optimizations.
 The entire pipeline is optimized with the Polars query optimizer and thus reduces redundant computations and improves performance.
 Game changer for large datasets.
-- Polars encourages a declarative style of programming, where we describe what we want to do rather than how to do it.
+- Inspired by the amazing [Tidyverse](https://medium.com/@temiloluwa.jokotola/tidyverse-vs-pandas-numpy-who-really-cleans-up-your-data-mess-681df1300d28), Polars encourages a declarative style of programming, where we describe what we want to do rather than how to do it.
 It fits better method chaining as it allows expressing complex transformations concisely.
 - Polars is a newer library, written in Rust and optimized for performance, with method chaining being a fundamental part of Polars' design.

-My dataset is very small so eager vs lazy doesn't make a difference, so using Pandas would have been as effective as Polars, but the code is better written in Polars in my opinion and it would be easier to adapt for huge datasets since we would only have to switch to the lazy API which is very easy to do.
+My dataset is very small so eager vs lazy doesn't make a difference.
+Using Pandas would have been as effective as Polars, but the code is better written in Polars in my opinion and it would be easier to adapt for huge datasets since we would only have to switch to the lazy API which is very easy to do.

-### When to use each approach
+### ⚖️ When to use each approach

-String manipulation done right returns what the user wants and allows for (unlimited) flexibility.
+String manipulation done right returns what the user wants and allows for (unlimited) flexibility as long as we take the time and efforts in the code to handle every exception, every possibility.
-LLMs have limitations and will always have a part of randomness in their output (even if this randomness has no impact).
+LLMs have limitations and will always have a part of randomness in their output (even when the randomness has no negative impact).

 Use LLM for content extraction:
 - when the content to extract is small and easy to identify